-We may be able to help you, and because of some major updates to the datasets used within the EPC software, that are going live in September/October 2017, the answer may be nothing more than just an updated EPC.
+We may be able to help you, and because of some major updates to the datasets used within the EPC software, went live in September/October 2017, the answer may be nothing more than just an updated EPC.

-Also non-repayable Grants for improving the levels of home insulation are still available to tenants, and they are not means tested, nor benefit dependant – every house qualifies for some level of grant funding.
+Also non-repayable Grants for improving the levels of home insulation are still available to tenants, where the property has an E rating or better.

 What are the MEES and Regulations?